pete-mba5/pete-mba5.github.io/_posts/2024-05-09-picture-of-the-day.markdown

 Today is the first day of the pool summer season.
 I need a season card.
 The best offer is the family one.
 It consists of free entrance to 4 different open air pools for 4 months, for 4 family members and just 300EUR.
 If only one member of the family is going for a swim for two months daily, the cost is already covered.
 It is perfect for me.

 I am a little bit upset that my tiny macbook air's battery is not lasting a lot.
 Anyhow, I do not need it too many hours a day.
 It seems to be a superfluous need.
 I will observe it.
 Maybe it will dissipate soon.

+I ran 12k with the Women Ultraboost.
+Today it went a little bit better.
+Maybe the trick is using the ultra thin socks.

+Since I am running without music, I am enjoying the noises in the nature and even my internal chatting.
+Today I was wondering about different dishes I could prepare along these days.
+I am pretty sure that I won't do any of them now.